ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Glide/Flight Mode

-The default mode when you’re in the air will be referred to as glide mode.
-The longer, more controlled mode will be referred to as flight mode.
+The default mode when you’re in the air (the one that has the joystick) will be referred to as glide mode.
+The longer, more controlled mode without the joystick will be referred to as flight mode.

 ---